 Washington DC to Boston –9 hours 20 minutes (or longer), typically $45 one-way

-This long-distance bus service doesn’t have a name for being luxurious, but it can get you (almost) wherever you need to go within North America, especially in urban corridors like this one.
-Newer buses boast Wi-Fi and electric outlets, but don’t expect that in most cases.
+This long-distance bus service doesn’t exactly have a reputation for being the most luxurious ride, but it can get you (almost) anywhere you need to go within North America, especially along urban corridors like this one.
+Newer buses boast features such as free Wi-Fi and electric outlets, but don’t expect that in most cases.
 Greyhound is often considered the budget choice for transport, but newer carriers like Mega Bus and Bolt Bus (listed below) are proving to be tough competition.

 Bolt Bus (www.BoltBus.com)